edirpedro/opencart-simple-seo-url-generator/readme.md

 # Simple SEO URL Generator

-This module will generate automatically the keywords to create Friendly URLs, using only characters and numbers, with no special chars based on title.
+This OpenCart extension will generate automatically the keywords to create Friendly URLs, using only characters and numbers, with no special chars, based on title.
 If the URL generated already exists, a number will be added to make it unique.

 ## Works with